CBGB (film)

 CBGB is a 2013 American biographical drama film about the former New York music venue CBGB.
 It follows the story of Hilly Kristal's New York club from its concept as a venue for Country, Bluegrass and Blues (CBGB) to what it ultimately became: the birthplace of underground rock 'n' roll and punk.
-The film uses devices such as a comic book-style panels, as well as onscreen text to identify important figures in the punk movement.
+The film uses devices such as comic book-style panels, as well as onscreen text to identify important figures in the punk movement.